asunxx/rpi-sense-hat-clock/README.md

 Minutes and seconds always appear in analog format, with format described below.

-#### Hours

-Hours Display - Analog Mode\
+#### Hours Display - Analog Mode

 ![Diagram - Hour Hand](assets/images/clock3-dwg-hr.png)

-#### Minutes
+The clock draws a red line/bar from its center to its yellow border to simulate an hour hand similar to that of a traditional dial clock.
+The hour hand's tip is where it contacts the clock's border.
+This tip's position, relative to the clock's face, denotes the hour in the time of day.
+As with a dial clock, when the tip is pointed upward, right, downward, or left, the respective hour is 12, 3, 6, or 9.

+The hour hand will overlap with the minutes display depending on the time of day.
+Regardless, the hour hand's position and hence the time's hour remain discernable and unambiguous.

-Minutes Display - Accumulation/Fill Mode\
+#### Minutes Display - Accumulation/Fill Mode

 ![Diagram - Minute Ring](assets/images/clock3-dwg-min.png)

 To show minutes, the clock fills the outline of a square ring with white color.
-The ring is located just inside the clock face's yellow border.
+This ring is located just inside the clock's yellow border.
-It is empty at 0 minutes (the start of an hour), fills clockwise from the top center, and is full at 59 minutes past the hour.
+It is empty at 0 minutes at the start of an hour, fills clockwise from the top center, and is full at 59 minutes past the hour.
 Each of 20 ring positions have a corresponding minute value (see diagram).
-The exact value shown applies when the ring and its head is all white.
+The exact value shown applies when the ring to its head is all white.
 If a green dot leads a white dot at the ring's head, then it's one minute past the white position's minute value.
 If green trails white instead, it's one minute